College Place, Washington

 College Place is a city in Walla Walla County, Washington, United States.
-It neighbors the larger city of Walla Walla, and had a population of 9,902 at the 2020 census.
+It neighbors the larger city of Walla Walla, and had a population of 10,090 per Washington State Office of Financial Management (OFM) population estimates.

-College Place is the home of Walla Walla University (formerly Walla Walla College, thus the city's name), a Seventh-day Adventist operated liberal arts university.
+College Place is the home of Walla Walla University (formerly Walla Walla College, thus the city's name), a Seventh-day Adventist Church operated liberal arts university.